 Step 3: Verify the version of your QuickBooks Desktop application

-- Make sure the backup file you are trying to restore is created by a updated version of QuickBooks.
+- Make sure to use an updated version of QuickBooks Desktop to create the backup file.
 For example, the backup file that you have created in 2019 version of QuickBooks cannot be restored in QuickBooks 2018.

 Step 4: Move the Company File to the Local Storage of the Computer